cosmos/cosmos-sdk/server/v2/streaming/plugin.md

 #### Plugin Implementation

-Plugin implementations can be in a completely separate package but will need access to the `ABCIListener` interface.
+Plugin implementations can be in a completely separate package but will need access to the `Listener` interface.
 One thing to note here is that plugin implementations defined in the `ListenerGRPCPlugin.Impl` property are **only** required when building plugins in Go.
 They are pre-compiled into Go modules.
 The `GRPCServer.Impl` calls methods on this out-of-process plugin.